uswds/uswds-site/README.md

 ## Contributing

 Please read through our [contributing guidelines](CONTRIBUTING.md).
-These guidelines are directions for opening issues, submitting pull requests and our coding and design standards we follow.
+These guidelines are directions for opening issues and submitting pull requests, and also detail the coding and design standards we follow.